haifeng-jin/notes/notes/tech/tools/keras.md

 @test_combinations.run_all_keras_modes(always_skip_v1=True)
 @test_combinations.run_all_keras_modes(always_skip_eager=True)

-# Only run twice in TF1 and TF2.
+# Run twice in TF1 (graph & eager).
+# Run once in TF2 (eager).
-# The graph mode is the TF1 legacy mode.
+# The graph mode is the TF1 legacy mode, which doesn't exist in TF2.
 # No args needed for the test method.
 @test_combinations.generate(test_combinations.combine(mode=['graph', 'eager']))
 def some_test(self):
     pass

-# Only run once in TF2.
+# Only run once in TF2 with eager mode.
 @test_utils.run_v2_only
 ```